huzaifah-cyber/threat-hunt-northpeak-descent/README.md

 >
 > What we do not yet know: which foothold came first, and how each host was reached · the internal pivot path and method · how persistence was configured, and on which host · the full C2 infrastructure and how the channel behaved · what sensitive data left, and from where.
 >
-> The evidence is in the **law-cyber-range** Sentinel workspace, MDE tables: DeviceProcessEvents, DeviceFileEvents, DeviceNetworkEvents, DeviceRegistryEvents, DeviceLogonEvents, DeviceEvents. **Discover the schema yourself with `take 1` or `getschema`.** Authentication, process, file, registry, and network telemetry each live in their own table.
-Pivot across them.
->
-> Filter, or drown.
-This is a shared workspace. **Scope every query to `where DeviceName has_any ("npt-ws01","npt-srv01","npt-linux01")`.** If a result looks like fifty other machines, you forgot the filter.
->
-> One thing to hold from the start.
-The obvious story has the operator landing on Linux first and pivoting into Windows.
-Do not assume it.
-Put the Windows and Linux entries on one timeline and prove the order yourself.
->
-> Section 00 is a gate.
-Confirm you are set up on the right workspace before you start.
-The phrase to submit is in this brief: **"Northpeak hunter ready."** Acknowledge it, then begin.
 >
 > // Hunt Lead, Cyber Range SOC · Community hunt built by Dogukan Oruc